NSCLC Pathobiology and Biomarkers

 Approval Status3,9,10

-*This is not an exhaustive list of protein biomarkers and there are currently no FDA-approved tests for c-Met overexpression3
+This is not an exhaustive list of NSCLC biomarkers.

-CDx=companion diagnostics; EGFR=epidermal growth factor receptor; FDA=Food and Drug Administration; IHC=immunohistochemistry; MET=mesenchymal-epithelial transition; NGS=next-generation sequencing; NSCLC=non-small cell lung cancer; PD-L1=programmed death ligand 1.
+*EGFR-WT NSQ NSCLC.
+CDx=companion diagnostics; EGFR=epidermal growth factor receptor; FDA=Food and Drug Administration; IHC=immunohistochemistry; MET=mesenchymal-epithelial transition; NGS=next-generation sequencing; NSCLC=non-small cell lung cancer; PD-L1=programmed death-ligand 1.

 Oncogenic Mutations in NSCLC